Tony Romo’s Choice To Leave Dallas Cowboys A Boon For Jay Cutler And Colin Kaepernick’s Free Agency Market

 In terms of talent, Cutler, Kaepernick, and Romo are all arguably part of the same class.
 They each have strong arms, with a few flaws.
 Romo gained more attention on the open market because one, he had success as the starting quarterback for the Dallas Cowboys.
 Secondly, most NFL observers considered Tony Romo as a good character to have in the locker room.

-With Romo off the board Jay Cutler and Colin Kaepernick should move to the front of the line as potential starting quarterbacks.
+With Romo off the board, Jay Cutler and Colin Kaepernick should move to the front of the line as potential starting quarterbacks.
 Both the Broncos and Texans could use a veteran passer to help out their Super Bowl chances.

 QB: Jay Cutler